rbowsley/lamplighthelp/source/30-1-0_Waiting_Lists_Module-_Create_a_New_Waiting_List.markdown

 #### Alerts

-- You can choose to alert a database operator when someone has been on the {{waiting list}} for more than a specfied number of days, weeks, months or years.
+- You can choose to alert a database operator when someone has been on the {{waiting list}} for more than a specified number of days, weeks, months or years.
 The alert takes the form of a notice in their ‘Diary’ page.
    - In the field starting ‘Alert me when…’, select days, weeks, months or years from the dropdown, and then add the appropriate number in the box.
 For example, if you select months and then enter ‘6’, it will alert you after six months.
    - Choose which database operator will receive the alert from the drop-down box.